mwafrika/Corona-track-app/README.md

 # Module3-capstone

-> **COVID-19 TRACKER WEB APP** is a web app that helps people track all cases of affected people around the world.
+> **COVID-19 TRACKER WEB APP** is a web app created with react-redux that helps people track all cases of affected people around the world.
 Each country has a total number of affected people too.
 But we also have a total number of all cases in the world.
 Please keep in mind that each country has its own list of regions, and each region has a total number of affected people.

 > **The API used for this project is:**